nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 * 1a.
 The person doesn't exist.

     * 1a1.
-AddressBook shows an error message.
+StudentConnect shows an error message.

       Use case resumes at step 1.

 * 1b.
 The person has no assigned lesson.

     * 1b1.
-AddressBook shows an error message.
+StudentConnect shows an error message.

       Use case resumes at step 1.